Margaret Nichols (animator)

 Margaret Nichols (c.
 1930 – November 5, 2012) was an American animator and television director.
 Professionally, she was also known as Margaret Flores Nichols and Margaret Grewell.

 She directed several animated television series, including The Transformers from 1985–86; four series in 1986 - The Glo Friends, MoonDreamers, Inhumanoids and Potato Head Kids; My Little Pony 'n Friends from 1986 to 1987; and the Fraggle Rock animated series in 1987.

-Nichols was employed between 1955 until 1993 by such studios as Warner Bros., Walt Disney Animation Studios, UPA, Fleischer Studios, Snowball Animation, Patin, TV Spots, Creston, Eagle, Hanna-Barbera, Marvel Productions, Universal Studios and Graz Entertainment.
+Nichols was employed between 1955 until 1993 by such studios as Warner Bros., Walt Disney Animation Studios, UPA, Fleischer Studios, Snowball Animation, Ray Patin, TV Spots, Creston, Eagle, Hanna-Barbera, Marvel Productions, Universal Studios and Graz Entertainment.
 She served on the executive board of The Animation Guild, I.A.T.S.E.
 Local 839 (1980–85).

 Career

 While Nichols had worked in animation since 1955, she received her first professional credit for her work as layout artist for the 1970 primetime television movie, Uncle Sam Magoo, an arm of the Mr. Magoo cartoon.
 She soon worked as on the 1971 film, Shinbone Alley, as a layout and background artist.